TOAST-DOCS/Gamebase/zh/unity-initialization.md

-## Game > Gamebase > Unity SDK 사용 가이드 > 초기화
+## Game > Gamebase > Unity Developer's Guide > Initialization

-Gamebase Unity SDK를 사용하려면 먼저 초기화를 진행해야 합니다. 또한 앱 ID, 앱 버전 정보가 TOAST Console에 반드시 등록돼 있어야 합니다.
+To use Gamebase Unity SDK, initialization is required, and App ID and app version should be registered in the TOAST Console.

 ### Required Settings

-초기화 시 필요한 설정들은 아래와 같습니다.
+Following settings are required for initialization.

 | Setting value              | Supported OS |
 | -------------------------- | ------------ |